gc222/Uber-Data-Analytics/README.md

 ## Data Model
 ![Data Model](https://github.com/gc222/Uber-Data-Analytics/blob/main/data_model.jpeg)

+The data model for this project follows the star schema model utilising dimension and fact tables concepts.
+This is well-suited as it is designed for analytic workloads and optimised for faster querying performance in BigQuery.

+**Dimension tables**
+- The qualitative data attributes e.g., pick-up / drop-off locations, payment method, rate codes, etc. are clearly separated into its own table that provides context to the fact tables.

+**Fact tables**
+- The fact table captures the key business metrics and also contains the foreign keys from the dimension table for clear relationships definitions

+**ETL Process**

 1. **Data Ingestion and Storage**
    - The trip records data is stored in Google Cloud Storage serving as the staging area for the raw unprocessed data.